tungstenfabric/docs/tungsten-fabric-monitoring-and-troubleshooting-guide/sandump-tool.rst

 between Agent and vRouter (only DPDK mode) and provides interpretation of all the captured bytes.​

-Starting with Contrail Networking Release 2011, you can use *Sandump* tool on Windows machines.
+Starting with Tungsten Fabric Release 2011, you can use *Sandump* tool on Windows machines.

-Sandesh is a southbound interface protocol based on Apache Thrift, to send analytics data such as system logs, object logs, UVEs, flow logs, and the like, to the collector service in the Contrail Insights node.
+Sandesh is a southbound interface protocol based on Apache Thrift, to send analytics data such as system logs, object logs, UVEs, and flow logs.

 You can analyze the captured bytes in Wireshark.
 The Wireshark plugin parses the hex dumps of all Sandesh objects.
 You must use Wireshark